The Ezrat Nashim Database is a volunteer-run, crowdsourced project gathering data on women’s experiences in synagogues around the world.

 How well can women see and hear from it?

-Rather than attempting comprehensive evaluations, we intentionally limit ourselves to a small set of measurable indicators in order to keep the site easy to use and contribute to.
+In order to keep the site user friendly, we intentionally limit ourselves to a small set of measurable indicators.
 On their own, these details describe a physical space.
 In practice, they often work as a signal, however imperfect, of women's broader experience in the synagogue.

 Our data is contributed by people familiar with each synagogue.
 We do not have a formal data review process.
 Information may be inaccurate and may change over time.